yast/y2r/spec/y2r_spec.md

 ### Function References

-Y2R translates YCP Function References as instance of YCP::Reference class.
+Y2R translates YCP function references as calls to the `reference` method, which creates an instance of the `YCP::Reference` class.

 #### YCP Code